Cosmic questions

 The September experiment was a prologue to a longer run in January of this year, which generated billions of useful collisions.
 Velicanu and Li are analyzing the results.
 “The reason this is interesting is that we can finally put ‘the feet to the fire’ of some of the popular theories that arose to explain this data,” Velicanu says.
 In particular, the color glass condensate theory holds that the correlation denotes a novel state of matter and predicts data for collisions that give off three or four times more particles than the meager average of 110 per collision seen in September.
 “The new data can tell us how well this theory survives the data.”

-(Visited 2,463 times, 1 visits today)
+(Visited 2,474 times, 1 visits today)

 About the Author

-Andy Boyles is contributing science editor for Highlights for Children Inc. and a freelance science writer and editor.
+Andy Boyles is a senior science writer at the Krell Institute and contributing science editor at Highlights for Children Inc.

 Leave a Comment